jimurai/cv/README.md

 ## Summary

-I am an electronic engineer with over 10 years of experience in the analysis and design of both analogue and digital circuits, and embedded system development for low-power sensing and control systems.
+I am an electronic engineer with over 10 years of experience in the analysis and design of both analogue and digital circuits, and embedded system development for sensing and control systems.

-In my current role as Lead Electronic Engineer at [Cambridge Mechatronics Ltd.][cml] I develop reference hardware and firmware designs for Optical Images Stabilisation solutions for mobile phone handsets as well as lead the development of the control architecture for our shape memory alloy actuators.
+In my current role as Senior Engineer at [Cambridge Medical Robotics][cmr] I have leading role in the development of the electronics for the CMR Robotic Surgery System.

 My [PhD][thesis] from Imperial College London was in biomedical electronics where I researched techniques to enable continuous cardiac monitoring of patients with minimum impact on their lives.
 The outcome was a pulse oximeter sensor that combined high-dynamic range noise rejection with embedded signal analysis and sub-10mW power consumption using only off-the-shelf components.

 [github]: http://github.com/jimurai "My github repositories"
 [thesis]: http://bit.ly/10fROfH "My PhD Thesis"
 [cml]: http://cambridgemechatronics.com/ "Cambridge Mechatronics"
+[cmr]: http://www.cmedrobotics.com/ "Cambridge Medical Robotics"
 [ccl]: http://www.cambridgeconsultants.com/ "Cambridge Consultants"
 [icl]: http://www3.imperial.ac.uk/roboticsurgery/research/pervasivesensing "Hamlyn Centre"
 [linkedin]: http://uk.linkedin.com/in/jamesacpatterson "LinkedIn"